Customer loyalty is fast becoming the Holy Grail in business.

 In fact, a recent Accenture survey found that “being kept on hold” was a customers’ biggest frustration!

-And if you don’t have access to this information, then you end up having to go back and forth on questions to the customer which results in more frustration.
+And if you don’t have access to this information, you may end up having to go back and forth with questions to the customer which results in even more frustration.

-Customer service software will track all your interactions with customers, so you get a detailed view of the customers’ profile whenever they call or email you.
-Simply enter their email address or phone number and you get complete access.
+The customer service software will track all your interactions with customers, so you get a detailed view of the customers’ profile whenever they call or email you.
+Simply enter their email address or phone number and get the whole picture in front of you.

-It might be a challenge to be available 24/7 to your customers, so instead of allocating resources around the clock, you can provide a self-service option that allows your customers help themselves.
+Being available to your customers24/7 might be a challenge in terms of resources.
+Instead, you can provide a self-service option that allows your customers help themselves.

-With customer service software you can build a customer centre, where your customers can log in, view their request history, ask questions and search a knowledge base and a library of FAQ’s any time they want.
+With the customer service software you can build a customer centre, where your customers can log in, view their request history, ask questions and search the knowledge base or an FAQ library any time they want.

-This lets your customers feel like they are receiving 24/7 customer support and they have the possibility to solve issues by themselves.
+This way your customers will feel like they are receiving 24/7 customer support and will be able to solve issues by themselves.

-Whether you work at the region’s top performing company or at a local “mom and pop” store, every business can relate to having “important” customers.
-An important customer might be your biggest spender or, it might be the boss’s wife.
+Whether you work at the region’s top performing company or at a local family-run store, every business can relate to having “important” customers.
+An important customer might be your largest account that spends the most, or the customer who was not treated well in the past and now deserves extra attention.
 Either way, these people get priority.